afetit/fetal-mri-segmentation/README.md

-Here, we contribute an age-agnostic software framework based on deep neural networks for fast and sensitive tissue segmentation of T2-weighted MRI scans of fetal brain.
+Here, we contribute an age-agnostic software framework based on deep neural networks for fast and sensitive tissue segmentation of T2-weighted fetal brain MRI scans.

 Our framework was developed, refined, and evaluated on 249 fetal scans acquired at gestational ages 21 – 38 weeks.
 Data used to develop the framework was obtained from the **developing human connectome project**